phastlight/phastlight/README.md

 ### Integrating with Symfony2 HTTP Foundation component
 We can easily integrate Symonfy2's HTTP Foundation component with Phastlight

+This is only served as proof of concept.

 ```php
 <?php
 //Assuming this is server/server.php and the composer vendor directory is ../vendor